CANR & the MSU brand

 Figure 2: The Spartan helmet can be used with or without a wordmark on printed materials, but must not be placed side-by-side with or so closely above or below the wordmark that the two elements appear to be joined.
 The helmet can also be used on apparel and on signs.

-MSU’s official school colors are green (see Figure 3) and white.
+MSU’s official school brand colors are green (see Figure 3) and white.
+(For accessibility and for black and white applications, black may be used.)
 Different applications and systems use different formulas to create the proper green for print, web, and other uses.

 - Pantone Matching System (PMS) color 567 – Mostly used by commercial printers.